nemozny/lineageos-galaxy-watch/README.md

 You need to go to Android settings - Apps - Galaxy Watch5 Manager, don't go to Permissions!
 Tap three dots in the top right corner and select "Allow restricted permissions".
 Then you can allow notifications.

+&nbsp;
+## Done
-Now you need to finish the pairing.
+Now you can finish the pairing and setup.

+Good job!

 &nbsp;
 ## References